baratynskynikita/rugl/droid/MineDroid/readme.txt

+Thanks to:
 	Credits for the block texture go to rhodox.
 Go to http://painterlypack.net/ and fling some ducats at him.
+	Richard Invent for the help debugging on OpenGLES1.0 devices

 Installation: